19 Different Types of Penguins Explained

 Conservation Status

 The conservation status of most of the different types of penguins is listed as vulnerable or threatened.
 Some are considered endangered species.
 One of the biggest threats to penguin populations is climate change.
 This has incited the occurrence of events like wildfires, storms, temperature extremes, etc., and has elicited an increased reproductive failure in these penguins.
-Historical exploitation of the penguins for meat also led to the decrease of penguins over the years.
+Historical exploitation of the penguins for meat also led to decreased penguins over the years.
 Other threats to the penguins’ population are oil spills and competition by fisheries.

 Types of Penguins